 Alcohol is estimated to be the cause of 40% of major academic deficiencies and nearly 30% of all dropouts.
 Why?

-- Someone who is hung over is more likely to sleep in, or is too sick to attend class
+- Someone who is hung over is more likely to sleep in, or feels too sick to attend class.

 Evidence suggests that alcohol can also affect some of the brain functions that affect learning.